 I used these sites extensively when planning out time in Rome.

-I think Rome is one of those cities that you enjoy more if you know something of its history.
-Sure it’s amazing just to look at but the more you understand about how things worked and who the main leaders were the more meaningful everything becomes.
+I think Rome is one of those cities that you enjoy more if you know something about its history.
+Sure it’s impressive just to look at, but the more you understand about how things worked and who the main leaders were, the more meaningful everything becomes.

-Rick Steves Rome 2019 This guide if full of history and background facts about all the main attractions along with lots of time and money saving tips.
+Rick Steves Rome 2019 – This guide is full of history and background facts about all the main attractions along with lots of time and money-saving tips.
 Be sure to have a recent edition because while the attractions have been there for centuries rules and practicalities about visiting them seem to change quite often.

 Have a question about something here?
 Want advice for planning your own visit?
 Head to our Facebook page and we will do our best to help.